 Plans for a tell-all Felder autobiography led to yet another suit, as Frey and Henley attempted to stop its publication.
 The memoir was ultimately delayed for a couple of years, arriving in 2009 as Heaven and Hell: My Life in the Eagles.
 In it, he derisively refers to Frey and Henley as "the Gods."

-Still, the bulk of the Eagles’ songs, then as now, were written and sung by Frey and Henley.
-Felder’s principal contributions could typically be found — as with his Eagles debut, playing slide on “Good Day in Hell” from 1974’s On the Border — behind the scenes, in arranging and on solo projects.
+Still, the bulk of the Eagles' songs were written and sung by Frey and Henley.
+Felder's principal contributions could typically be found – as with his Eagles debut, playing slide on "Good Day in Hell" from 1974's On the Border – behind the scenes, in arranging and on solo projects.

 Introduced as a full-fledged member on 1975's One of These Nights, Felder's distinctive guitar on the hit Frey-Henley title track will always be better known than "Too Many Hands," his songwriting collaboration with Meisner from the same album.
 "Those Shoes," a 1979 talk-box favorite that had Felder's fingerprints all over it, was sung by Henley.
 In fact, 1974's "Visions" is the only Eagles tune with Felder at the mic.

 Perhaps inevitably, the Eagles were riven for a time by largely ego-driven internal strife, even as they sold more than 80 million albums.
 Felder represents the group's most prominent departure, but he was by no means the only one.
 "When I first walked in, everything seemed crazy," Felder told the Los Angeles Times in 1994.
 "Bernie was quitting and Randy was talking about quitting.
 Everyone was yelling at each other and fighting.
 They had just fired their manager and their producer.
 I thought I had joined a band that had just broken up.
 'Oh,' I said to myself, 'smart move.'"